mmikowski/powercss/README.md

 - 1.0.0 release on 2016-03-25

 ### Version 1.1.x (planned)
-- Support a single double-buffered cascade per web component, e.g. one for a chat feature, one for a comment feature, etc.
+- Use a double-buffered stylesheet per cascade.
+  This would better support isolated web feature components, e.g. one for a chat feature, one for a comment feature, etc.
+  Deleting a cascade should remove the associated stylesheet(s).
+  Write the double-buffer stylesheet only as needed.

 ## Similar Projects
 [absurdjs][5], [responsive.j$][6]